eleadufresne/eleadufresne/README.md

 ## 🚀 About Me

 Hello world!
-I'm Éléa —a recent McGill Hounours CS grad from Canada, currently based in Seattle.
+I'm Éléa —a recent CS grad, currently based in the Greater Seattle Area.
 I'm passionate about cloud innovation and cybersecurity, always eager to solve the next tech puzzle!

 ## 💡 Currently Learning